codewithwan/log_analyzer/README.md

 - **Search Functionality**: Allows you to search for specific IP addresses, URLs, or user-agent strings in the logs.
 - **Customizable Date Range**: You can filter logs by start and end date.
 - **Anomalous Entries Filtering**: Option to only show log entries with detected anomalies.
+- **Multiple Log Files Analysis**: Analyze multiple log files at once.
+- **Suspicious User-Agent Report**: Generate a report of suspicious User-Agents.
+- **Output to File**: Save the analysis result to an output file.

 ## Requirements